Melbourne: Urban structure

 Melbourne population density by mesh blocks (MB), according to the 2016 census.

 The CBD as viewed from above Kings Domain.

 Spring at the Melbourne Botanic Gardens.
 Melbourne is often referred to as Australia's garden city.

-Melbourne's urban area is approximately 2,704 km^{2}, the largest in Australia and the 33rd largest in the world.
+Melbourne's urban area is approximately 2,704 square kilometres (1,044 sq mi), the largest in Australia and the 33rd-largest in the world.
 The Hoddle Grid, a grid of streets measuring approximately 1 by 1/2 mi, forms the nucleus of Melbourne's central business district (CBD).
 The grid's southern edge fronts onto the Yarra River.
 More recent office, commercial and public developments in the adjoining districts of Southbank and Docklands have made these areas into extensions of the CBD in all but name.
 A byproduct of the CBD's layout is its network of lanes and arcades, such as Block Arcade and Royal Arcade.

 Melbourne's CBD has become Australia's most densely populated area, with approximately 19,500 residents per square kilometre, and is home to more skyscrapers than any other Australian city, the tallest being Australia 108, situated in Southbank.
-Melbourne's newest planned skyscraper, Southbank By Beulah (also known as "Green Spine"), has recently been approved for construction and will likely be the tallest building in Australia when completed.

 The CBD and surrounds also contain many significant historic buildings such as the Royal Exhibition Building, the Melbourne Town Hall and Parliament House.

-Although the area is described as the centre, it is not actually the demographic centre of Melbourne at all, due to an urban sprawl to the southeast, the demographic centre being located at Camberwell.
+Although the area is described as the centre, it is not the demographic centre of Melbourne due to urban sprawl to the south-east; the demographic centre is instead located at Camberwell.